The Sacred Hour: reverie Back

 The Odeon

-catalogue has Karl Zander as conductor.
+catalogue has Karl Zander as conductor, perhaps for the earlier

-The two sections have the following dialogue spoken
+The two sections have the following dialogue

-above the choir.
-Although there are 4
+descant above the choir.
+Although there

-cuts totalling 36 bars, these are mainly of repeated material.
+are 4 cuts totalling 36 bars, these are mainly of repeated material.
 The playing time is 3’ 21“.
 The orchestra seems to consist of strings,

 organ, harp and timpani.
 If it is